 Online guilty pleas under the single justice procedure are handled under the new automated track case management system.
 Cases are uploaded to the system by prosecutors, who include licensing authorities and train operators.
 In the past, paper files used to be ferried round London in taxis and detailed had to be retyped.

-According to Mike Logan from the HMCTS development directorate, the system “provides an interface for legal advisers to access and record decisions for single justice procedure cases, notify parties of decisions made and generate orders and notices”.11 The system is expected to apply to summary-only, non-imprisonable cases dealt with under the single justice service overseen by a single magistrate.
+According to Mike Logan, the system “provides an interface for legal advisers to access and record decisions for single justice procedure cases, notify parties of decisions made and generate orders and notices”.11 The system is expected to apply to summary-only, non-imprisonable cases dealt with under the single justice service overseen by a single magistrate.

 Digital Mark-Up enables legal advisers and court associates in magistrates’ courtrooms to record the results of cases online.12 Previously, staff in courtrooms would have made handwritten notes for clerical staff to upload.